 When you’re ready to cook your meal in the Instant Pot, saute your frozen meal for 5-10 minutes before pressure cooking it, so it releases some liquid and can come to pressure faster.
 Use our Instant Pot Chicken and Dumplings recipe for the perfect cook time and freezer meal instructions.

-How you reheat frozen chicken and dumplings depends on how you froze it.
+How you reheat frozen chicken and dumplings depends on how you freeze it.
 Here are two methods:

 Method 2 (Fully Cooked): To reheat fully cooked, frozen chicken and dumplings, first thaw the meal in the refrigerator overnight.
 If you’re in a pinch, you can use the defrost setting on the microwave.
 Then, warm the meal in:

 1) A pot over medium-low heat on the stove, stirring frequently,

 2) A microwave-safe bowl in the microwave in 1-minute increments, stirring in between, or